Russel88/DAtest/README.md

     mytest <- testDA(data, predictor, tests = c("zzz","zzz2","ttt","wil"), args = list(zzz = list(FUN = myfun),
                                                                                        zzz2 = list(FUN = myfun2)))

-**Caution:**If "zzz" is in the `tests` argument, there will be no checks of whether any of the supplied methods are suitable for the data.
+**Caution:** If "zzz" is in the `tests` argument, there will be no checks of whether any of the supplied methods are suitable for the data.
 If e.g. your `predictor` is quantitative and "ttt" is in the `tests` argument, it will try to run a t-test and fail miserably.

 #### Plot the p-value distributions.
 Raw p-values should in theory have a uniform (flat) distribution between 0 and 1.

+(Except for the permutation test due its time-saving algorithm, change the `margin` argument if you want theoretically correct p-values)

     plot(mytest, p = TRUE)